Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * You're not obbligated to fight most of the enemies in the game.
 It'll be written if some are obbligatory, but most of them you can just run away.
 * Getting a good rank in each chapter means more souls to spend on upgrades, but it's ultimately not important.
 * The only upgrades that you'll ever need are the Soul Robber and, maybe, the Pumpkin King costume upgrades.
 Santa Jack Costume will ever see usage only for progression.
-* For most of the enemies, the normal Soul Robber combo (Square) will be sufficient to take care of most of the enemies as quickly as possibile.
-With the Halloween Ghosts and the King Ghosts it's better to use Soul Slam (Triangle), and with the Troll Skeletons and King Skeletons charge your Square and hit them from behind.
+* For most of the enemies, the normal Soul Robber combo (▢) will be sufficient to take care of most of the enemies as quickly as possibile.
+With the Halloween Ghosts and the King Ghosts it's better to use Soul Slam (△), and with the Troll Skeletons and King Skeletons charge your ▢ and hit them from behind.

 ### [Chapter 1](https://www.youtube.com/watch?v=jEQ3aKmckXk)